csantos-alvess/Physalia-Manual-Genome-Curation/Session5.md

 > [!IMPORTANT]
 > 1. Karyotype n = 40.
 > 2. The hap1 and hap2 maps should be curated side-by-side.
 You will need to have two PretextView windows side-by-side.
 > 3. Look carefully at the sex chroms, does anything catch you attention?
+Tip: put them side-by-side in the map.

 - drUrtDioi1: tetrapoid dicot plant genome ``` (out.pretext) ```.
 Try to solve this puzzle!
 - laLemMinu1: monocot plant genome with phasing issues and misassemblies ``` (laLemMinu1_4_normal.pretext) ``` .
 Pacience leads to perfection!